- Wingate University, ranked as the 10th "best value" in the South by U.S. News & World Report

 - Wingate University is ranked number three among NCAA Division II Academic All-America® producing schools during this millennium.

-- Wingate University School of Pharmacy scored above the state and national average on licensing exams.
-One-hundred percent of the 2008 and 2012 graduates passed the national licensing exam (NAPLEX).
+- Wingate University School of Pharmacy graduates scored above the state and national average on licensing exams in 2013.

 - President’s Higher Education Community Service Honor Roll (2008, 2009, 2010)

 - Wingate University was recognized as one of America's Top Military-Friendly Colleges and Universities in 2010-2011.

 - Athletic Training Staff of the Year for 2009/2010 by South Atlantic Conference

 - Winner of the NCAA Division II Community Engagement Award of Excellence (2011)

 - Speakers who have visited: Condoleezza Rice, T. Boone Pickens, Margaret Thatcher, the Dalai Lama, Senator Robert Dole, former U.S. Secretary of State Madeleine Albright, Garrison Keillor

 - Notable alumni:

 Leon Levine, founder of Family Dollar